 The latest “baby” of Jon Snyder, who sold his successful Ciao Bella Gelato Company in 1989, il laboratorio del gelato (affectionately known as “the Lab”) makes small batches of high-end ice cream and offers chefs and caterers the opportunity to work with the company on custom flavors for their menus.
 The café in Manhattan’s Lower East Side offers a rotating assortment of 48 flavors each day, including unique selections like tarragon pink pepper, avocado, basil and butternut squash.
 But it’s the cheddar cheese ice cream that takes the cake – or is that the pie?
 Because if you’ve ever had the pleasure of cheddar cheese on apple (or pear) pie, you might agree that cheddar cheese ice cream may be the best invention ever.

 Sundaes and Cones in New York City is home to homemade ice creams that run the gamut from traditional to, um, exotic (for Western palates, at least).
-Taro root, avocado, black sesame and corn all stand out; but the spicy wasabi may be the most unique of the lot; raw fish not included.
+Taro root, avocado, black sesame and corn all stand out; but the spicy wasabi may be the most unusual of the lot; raw fish not included.

-It’s a toss up for the strangest flavor coming from Max & Mina's Home Made Ice Cream in Queens, N.Y.
+It’s a toss up for the strangest flavor coming from Max & Mina's Home Made Ice Cream in Queens, New York.
 The lox flavor – yes, smoked salmon-tinged ice cream – gets plenty of attention, as does the beer flavor.
 But for all-out incongruity, the prize must be awarded to their pizza ice cream.
 It’s comprised of an egg yolk base flavored with garlic, oregano, cheese, and tomatoes; it’s dinner and dessert all in one.

 7. Bacon and olive